 The didactic phase is comprised of classroom and laboratory instruction in basic science, behavioral science and clinical medicine.
 Classes are held, for the most part, from Monday through Friday between the hours of 8:00 and 5:00, although some classes require evening, early morning or weekend sessions.
-Students are required to attend all classes.
+Students are required to attend all classes as ALL CLASSES ARE MANDATORY.
 Students should have no other commitments during these hours.
 See "Attendance Policy" for specific program requirements.